allegro/blog/_posts/2022-11-14-onion-architecture.md

 }
 ```

 Notice, that the biggest file is the one for infrastructure layer.
 It should not be a surprise by now.
-The infrastructure has all the framework - in this case
+The infrastructure has all the framework — in this case
-Spring Boot - database driver, and other dependencies, and depends on both domain and application.
-There's of course nothing preventing you from declaring extra
+Spring Boot — database driver, and other dependencies, and depends on both domain and application.
+There’s of course nothing preventing you from declaring extra
 dependencies, say Lombok, in the domain build file, but the most important thing to note is with that build setup it will not be possible to reverse the order
 of dependencies between the layers.
-Moreover, if you're using Kotlin as the primary language in your codebase, finally the `internal` keyword will make sense.
+Moreover, if you’re using Kotlin as the primary language in your codebase, finally the `internal` keyword will make sense.
 The classes marked as `internal` will not be visible to the other layers even when placed in the same package.

 TODO przykład z Kotlinem

 ## Final Thoughts

-- The Problems The Onion solves
+- The Problems Onion Architecture solves
   -- More structured, layered layout of the code makes code navigation easier, and makes the relationship between different parts of the codebase more visible
   at first glance
   -- Loose coupling between the domain and the infrastructure
-  -- Coupling is towards the centre of The Onion - expressed by the relationship between the layers
+  -- Coupling is towards the centre of The Onion — expressed by the relationship between the layers
   -- (Usually) No coupling between the domain and the infrastructure concerns of the application
   -- Build tool support in enforcing layers
-- The Problems The Onion creates
+- The Problems Onion Architecture creates
   -- Additional learning curve for new developers, and those used to other architecture styles
-  -- Increased overall complexity of the codebase - especially with the flavour utilising the modularizing capabilities of build tools such as Gradle or Maven.
+  -- Increased overall complexity of the codebase — especially with the flavour utilising the modularizing capabilities of build tools such as Gradle or Maven.
   -- Not everyone likes the smell of it.

 ## Final-Final Thoughts